emberjs/data/guides/manual/1-overview.md

 your app, team and data needs evolve we'll be right there with you.

 Because we are universal and also not tied to any API Format or backend architecture, there's no lock-in.
-The data patterns you learn, the code you write is portable between frontend frameworks and backends and can help smooth the evolution of both.
+The data patterns you learn and the code you write is portable between frontend frameworks and backend APIs and can help smooth the evolution of both.

 We're also not specific to a given frontend architecture.
 When serving on the same domain, you can dedupe and cache requests across multiple apps and tabs at once!
 This means we are as good for embedded content and MPAs as we are for SPAs.

-Our core philosophy is to deliver value that lasts decades and evolves with your app.
+Our core philosophy is to deliver value that lasts decades and evolves with your app, helping you ship, iterate and deliver to your customers.

 <br>